djorka/lab1-rpg/README.md

 Make adding new fighters to your arena robust; this involves rejecting any string that is not of the correct format or that would add a duplicate name to the arena.
 Make getting and removing existing fighters in your arena robust.
+(Pro tip: wouldn't it be handy if the Arena class had a private function that took a name and returned the index for the figher, or -1 if not found?)
-Completion of Part 1 is required to submit Part 3
+Completion of Part 1 is required to submit Part 3.

 5. Part 5 - Let Me Show You My True Form...

-Add functionality to the useAbility() method and the regenerate() method for each fighter type Completion of Parts 1 and 2 is required to submit Part 5
+Add functionality to the useAbility() method and the regenerate() method for each fighter type Completion of Parts 1 and 2 is required to submit Part 5.

 ## Requirement Notes